 In 1975 Stax Records declaired for bankruptcy and began the tenacious process of closing it's doors after years of successful operations.
 This left many talented recording artist and dedicated employees without employment.
 In the wake of this closure, Memphis Music would suffer a long term economic vacuum and never recover as a city known as being a major industry hub.

 In August of 2016 Phillip Rauls authored his first book titled "The Rock Trenches."
 The journal features exciting stories and photographs of an adventurous magic carpet ride covering his four decades in the music industry.
-The Kindle version is currently available for pre-order on Amazon.com.
-Or you may purchase the paperback version after the Aug.15th release date at many outstanding book outlets around the globe.
+The book is available in both Kindle and paperback version on Amazon.com.
+Or you may purchase the book at many outstanding book outlets around the globe.
 To schedule a book signing or request a media interview please contact the book publicist via this site.

 20th Century Fox Records & Rauls Music

 20th Century Fox Records hired Phillip in 1976 as their Midwest Regional Promotion & Marketing Manager.
 In the next two years 20th Century Fox Records would prosper in the company's largest revenue cycle with the sales of multiple gold records.
 With the company's newfound success, the industry's leading publication, Billboard Magazine recognized Phillip at their annual convention in Toronto as a finalist in their contest of Regional Promotion Man of The Year.
 Gold Records awarded to Phillip during this period were; "Sometimes When We Touch" by Dan Hill, "Do You Wanna Make Love" by Peter McCann, "What Cha Gonna Do With My Lovin" by Stephanie Mills, "For Someone You Love" by Barry White, and "The Star Wars Original Soundtrack" by The London Symphony Orchestra.